mattermost/docs/source/administration/devops-command-center.rst

 * **Slash commands:** Used to perform actions and manage incidents.
 * **Playbooks:** A playbook is a recipe that defines how an incident is started and resolved, as well as the retrospective process.
 Playbooks also include configuration options such as reminders.
 - **Stages:** A set of tasks grouped together to achieve a specific goal of the workflow, which generally need to be completed before proceeding to the next stage of the incident resolution process.
  - **Tasks:** The individual steps required to complete the stages of an incident.
-Tasks can optionally be assigned to specific incident participants into stages.
+Tasks can optionally be assigned to specific incident participants.
 * **Incidents:** Incidents are events that require quick and effective collaboration and resolution.
 How an incident is handled depends on its playbook configuration.

 Using slash commands